As East West Rail progresses, we will need to survey land

 We will be surveying in a wider area than we will eventually need for the project.
 The fact that we are carrying out surveys on a particular piece of land does not necessarily mean we will need to use it in the future.
 Once we have identified land required for the project we will consult the affected landowners.

-Over the first half of 2020 we have written to a number of landowners and occupiers, asking for agreement to undertake surveys on their land.
+Throughout 2020 we have been in touch with a number of landowners and occupiers, asking for agreement to undertake surveys on their land.
+Most recently, we wrote to landowners and occupiers in mid-November 2020

 If you have received a letter our colleagues will be in touch soon to follow up.
 If you’d like to talk to the team in the meantime with any questions or comments, we’ve be very happy to talk to you: